arun-gupta/llm-lab/docs/real-protocol-implementations.md

 ---

-**Note**: All protocols now provide real implementations with authentic performance characteristics, making the Multi-Protocol Lab a true testing ground for protocol comparison and development.
+**Note**: All protocols now provide real implementations with authentic performance characteristics, making the Postman Protocol Playground a true testing ground for protocol comparison and development.